Christina Clemons

-Christina Clemons (née Manning; born May 29, 1990) is an American track and field athlete, who specializes in the 100 m hurdles from Landover, Maryland.
-Her time of 7.73 in the 60 meter hurdles is tied for the 5th fastest time in history and .05 seconds off the world record.
+Christina Clemons (née Manning; born May 29, 1990) is an American track and field athlete who specializes in the 100 meters hurdles.
+She won the silver medal in the 60 metres hurdles at the 2018 World Indoor Championships.
+Her time of 7.73 in the event is tied for the fifth-fastest time in history and 0.05 seconds off the world record.

+Early life

+Clemons, then Manning, attended Westlake High School in Waldorf, MD.

-College Athletics
+College athletics

 Clemons, then Manning, attended Ohio State University in Columbus, Ohio.
 There, she was a 2 time NCAA champion, 10 time Big Ten Champion, 11 time All American, and the 2012 Big Ten Athlete of the Year.
 Clemons still holds the school records in four separate events: the 60m dash (7.23), 60m hurdles (7.91), 100m hurdles (12.68) and the 4x100m relay (43.70).
 The four-time Big Ten Track Athlete of the Year also still owns Big Ten championship meet records in the 60m hurdles with a 7.95 and the aforementioned 43.70 is still the fastest to be run by a relay team at the B1G meet.

 Clemons was an instrumental cog in helping Ohio State collect three team titles at the Big Ten Championships over the course of her career.
 She was a member of the 2011 indoor, 2011 outdoor and 2012 outdoor conference winning teams, the first three in program history.

 While in college, Clemons competed in the 2012 Olympic trials, finishing 5th, ahead of the 2016 Olympic Champion and the 2019 World Champion.
 Clemons is the most decorated female athlete in the history of the Ohio State University.